ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 ## Redis modules
 {: #v8-modules}

 Redis 8 supports several official modules that extend its functionality for advanced use cases.
-The key modules are described along with their capabilities.
+The key modules and their capabilities are described in the following sections.

 ### RedisBloom
 {: #redisbloom}